How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 Houses of multiple occupation

-- tenants should not move into a HMO if any of the current tenants are self-isolating.
+- tenants should not move into an HMO or other shared accommodation settings if any of the current tenants are exhibiting symptoms of COVID-19 or self-isolating.
 Wherever possible, you should support tenants to verify this

-- tenants should not move into a HMO if they are self-isolating or shielding
+- tenants should not move into an HMO or other shared accommodation settings if they themselves are exhibiting symptoms of COVID-19, or self-isolating

-Where a home move into a HMO is necessary and other people already reside at the property, additional precautions are necessary:
+Where a home move into an HMO or shared accommodation setting is necessary and other people already reside at the property, additional precautions are necessary:

-- good hygiene practices should be followed, and you should wash your hands regularly
+- good hand washing and respiratory hygiene practices should be followed, and you should wash your hands regularly

 Entering people’s homes